qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Qian Xu, Liang Jiang, Yu-Hao Deng, and Hannes Bernien for helpful discussions on this work.
-This work is funded in part by EPiQC, an NSF Expedition in Computing, under award CCF-1730449; in part by STAQ under award NSF Phy-1818914; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136), in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, and in part by the Army Research Office under Grant Number W911NF-23-1-0077.
+This work is funded in part by the STAQ project under award NSF Phy-232580; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136), in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, and in part by the Army Research Office under Grant Number W911NF-23-1-0077.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-FTC is Chief Scientist for Quantum Software at Infleqtion and an advisor to Quantum Circuits, Inc. JL is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
+FTC is the Chief Scientist for Quantum Software at Infleqtion and an advisor to Quantum Circuits, Inc. JL is supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, PQI Community Collaboration Awards, John C. Mascaro Faculty Scholar in Sustainability, NASA under award number 80NSSC25M7057, and Fluor Marine Propulsion LLC (U.S. Naval Nuclear Laboratory) under award number 140449-R08.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.